 You can create columns in three ways:

 For more information, see Using Features in SharePoint Foundation.
 In each case, columns created at the site level are site columns, while those created at the list level are list columns.

 If a site collection contains lists that contain a site column you want to delete, you cannot delete that site column.
 If you delete a column from a list, that column is also deleted from any list content type on that list.
 When you delete a column, all data associated with that column is also deleted.

 Site columns allow you to create re-usable definitions for columns that can be added to any list across the site collection When comparing the "create site column" screen of SharePoint 2010 versus the one in SharePoint 2007, the features are mostly similar except for three enhancements in 2010.
 These include 1.
 Column types for Rich Media and Managed Metadata.
 2. "Enforce unique values."
 3. Column validation.

-For Indepth understanding of SharePoint click on
+For an in-depth understanding of SharePoint click on: